 This hearty Healthy Taco Lasagna recipe is sure to become a regular for your family.
 Make it in a disposable pan and it becomes a great recipe to make when bringing dinner to a friend (but no judgement if you make it in a disposable pan for yourself.)

-There are a few recipes from my child that I remember very vividly.
+There are a few recipes from my childhood that I remember very vividly.
 One of these recipes that was very beloved was Mexican Lasagna.
 It was actually the "Blue Ribbon" Southern Living recipe winner sometime in the late 1990's.
 (Whoever you are, thank you!)
 I can still envision my mom sitting at the kitchen counter flipping through that magazine looking for new recipes.

 When I left for college my mom prepared a book of some of my favorite recipes to send with me.
 I am really thankful that she thought about the importance of cooking for myself.
 (Little had I known that she had been preparing me for this time my whole life by including me in her cooking.)
 Tucked inside that recipe book was a black and white photocopied image of the Mexican Lasagna recipe.